dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/3-avoiding-collisions.md

 }
 ```

-In the next step [next step](4-collecting-food.md) we will look at how to collect food.
+In the [next step](4-collecting-food.md) we will look at how to collect food.